ArtSabintsev/Zephyr/README.md

 ### Setup

 #### Turn on iCloud Sync in Xcode
-In Xcode, open your project:
+In Xcode, open your app's project/workspace file:
-- Click on your project
+- Click on your Project
 - Click on one of your Targets
 - Click on Capabilities
-- Turn on iCloud Syncing
+- Turn on iCloud syncing
 - Under Services, make sure to check `Key-value storage`
+- Repeat for all Targets (if necessary)

 ![How to turn on iCloud Key Value Store Syncing](https://github.com/ArtSabintsev/Zephyr/blob/master/screenshot.png?raw=true "How to turn on iCloud Key Value Store Syncing")